 Scripture is full of images of protection.
 God is described as a shield, a keeper, a fortress, refuge, and shelter.
 He is a hiding place and stronghold.
 He is the pillar of fire who goes before the Hebrews as they flee Egypt.
 And Jesus likens Himself to a mother hen, eager to gather her brood under her protective wings (Luke 13:34).

 But perhaps Jesus’ most significant ongoing act of protection is His acting as our Advocate before God the Father, appealing to Him on our behalf (1 John 2:1).
 Because Jesus took upon Himself the wrath of God stored up for us, He becomes our Shelter and Refuge.
 He is our great Defender.

-Leslie Leyland Fields writes about how faith in God’s protection shields us from anxiety in her article “Now I Lay Me Down” in the August 2014 issue of In Touch.
+Leslie Leyland Fields writes about how faith in God’s protection shields us from anxiety in her In Touch magazine article “Now I Lay Me Down.”